 Kathy Weber, MD, MS, a sports medicine physician at Rush, is all for having fun while burning calories.
 But she cautions that forgetting yourself too thoroughly can lead to injuries.

-Here, Weber offers tips for avoiding that fate — whether you've chosen Zumba, salsa, cardio ballet or one of the many other ways to dance yourself into shape.
+Here, Weber offers these four tips for avoiding that fate — whether you've chosen Zumba, salsa, cardio ballet or one of the many other ways to dance yourself into shape.

 "Dance is like any other sport," says Weber, who serves as both a team physician for the Chicago Bulls and a consultant to Chicago's Hubbard Street and River North dance companies.
 "So the general principles of exercise apply.
 If you haven't done a dance class before, start slow, maybe with one class a week, and work your way up."